ElStormus/PYTHON-YTB-DOWNLOADER-WITH-GUI/README.md

 # PYTHON-YTB-DOWNLOADER-WITH-GUI

-This tool is able to download videos from Youtube and convert them in MP4 only (for the moment ;).
+This tool is able to download videos from Youtube and convert them in MP4 and MP3.

 This project is totally open-source, you can do whatever you want with it !
 No data is retrieved with this tool and it's totally free (no ads)